Disappointment in the Town of Añasco

 It was a little difficult to find since there were no real directions or signs.
 Here are some directions that should help: Take Route 402 until KM 1.8, where you will turn left onto El Salto Road.
 There is no sign for this road, so look for the Gulf gas station right there on the corner and there is a hospital-looking building across the street.
 Follow this road until you see the wooden boardwalk on the right-hand side.
 There were only a few spaces for parking.

 I am not writing the town of Añasco off my list — there are still more things on my list of sites to see there.
-I can only hope that other sites in that town are maintained better than these two.
+I can only hope that other sites in that town are maintained better.